viperproject/gobra-book/src/01/termination.md

 ```

 We might be tempted to try `decreases high` or `decreases len(arr)-low` as termination measures for the loop.
-However, this is not enough since the termination measure must decrease in every iteration.
+However, this is insufficient since the termination measure must decrease every iteration.
 In iterations where we update `low`, `high` does not decrease, and vice versa.
 The solution is to combine the two as `decreases high - low`.
 This measure coincides with the length of the subarray that has not been searched yet.